QuickBooks Blog

 You may also see “net revenue” or “net sales” on the income statement.
 If so, this is the money you make from the goods or services your company provides to its customers, minus any returns or other allowances.

-Net income shows how well a company is turning sales into profits.
+On the other hand, net income shows how well a company is turning sales into profits.
 If the two examples above have the same income for the month, it’s likely that the much larger company is struggling with profitability.

-It’s important to remember that profit and cash flow are different.
+It’s also important to remember that profit and cash flow are different.
 A company can appear profitable but have negative cash flow, and vice versa.

 An illustration of what's included in net income and revenue, with line item examples like rent and utilities for net income, and sales and services for revenue.

-• 10,000 x $100 = $1,000,000
+• Example: 10,000 x $100 = $1,000,000

-This means that customers have spent a total of $1 million purchasing Trendy Threads' clothing.
-However, when we look at the company's expenses, we find that it incurred costs such as purchasing raw materials for making the clothing, paying employees, covering rent for its retail stores, and spending money on digital marketing campaigns.
+After calculating the revenue, add up all the expenses incurred in running the business.
+For example, Trendy Threads incurred costs such as purchasing raw materials for making the clothing, paying employees, covering rent for its retail stores, and spending money on digital marketing campaigns.
 These expenses were $900,000 for the year.

-• Revenue - expenses = net income
+• Formula: Revenue - expenses = net income

-• $1,000,000 - $900,000 = $100,000
+• Example: $1,000,000 - $900,000 = $100,000

 To increase its net income, Trendy Threads can evaluate its costs and expenses to improve its profitability.
 Or it might be able to increase net income by boosting revenue with more marketing.